 As a child I absolutely loved going to the ZOO and observing animals with love in my heart; at one point I remember I even wanted to work there and be surrounded by animals all day long.

 I have tons of photos from my childhood that my parents took of me at the ZOO.
 I remember photos of me and my mum posing in front of a big white tent that had chained elephants in it.
 I was smiling and feeling happy because I had the chance of seeing those majestic animals with my own eyes.

-We love to use the excuse of wanting to learn about the animals and that they are safer when they are locked inside the cages.
+We love to use the excuse of wanting to learn about the animals and that they are safer when they are locked inside the cages at the ZOO.
 But we are forgetting a few very important points:

 - If animals are in danger or could not be let out in their natural habitat, we can easily have them in a sanctuary where they are not an attraction for profit and their environment is healthier than a silver cage with no space to run around.

 - Making a profit out of a being that is chained, drugged and trained is not ethical and would be immediately stopped if it was done to humans (yes, I am aware that those things are still happening in the world, but we are actually doing something to stop it).
 Animals are not here to entertain us or to be exploited for people that just want a photo with a tiger or a zebra.

 - We have never actually seen a live dinosaur, but we are studying them and are interested in them to the point that every two years there is a new dinosaur movie out.
 We do not have to kidnap and cage an animal to learn about her or have her for an entertainment and profit.